swadhinroutray/firebase-server/README.md

 firebase serve
 ```
 this should start ur server and client
-#public is for front endend and functions is for backend
+# public is for frontend and functions is for backend